Research & Commentary: Strike Vouchers Would Keep Los Angeles Students in Classrooms

 Strike Vouchers Make Sure As Many Children As Possible Are Freed From Outside Forces Controlling Their Education

-A planned strike by United Teachers Los Angeles (UTLA) will remove 31,000 teachers from government schools in Los Angeles Unified School District (LAUSD), the nation’s second largest school district, forcing over 640,000 children out of their classrooms.
+A planned strike by United Teachers Los Angeles (UTLA), an affiliate of the National Education Association, the country’s largest union and special interest group, will remove 31,000 teachers from government schools in Los Angeles Unified School District (LAUSD), the nation’s second largest school district, forcing over 640,000 children out of their classrooms.

 Naturally, students suffer when teachers are out of their classrooms.
 A working paper from the National Bureau of Economic Research (NBER) shows 10 days of teacher absences over the course of a school year can significantly reduce student achievement in mathematics.
 Teacher absences “radically reduced … instructional intensity” by creating “discontinuities of instruction [and] the disruption of regular routines and procedures of the classroom,” according to the NBER report.